 De Markies Mobile Home – Böhtlingk architectuur

 “De Markies” (The Awning) was a 1985 entry in the “Temporary Living” competition.
-It was conceived as a mobile home.
-On the road, it measures just 2.00 metres x 4.50 metres, But once at its destination, the floor-space is increased 300% in a matter of seconds.
-It offers multiple ‘rooms’ giving occupants some ‘personal space’.
-In fact, we say it takes the concept of caravan living to a whole new level!
+It was conceived as a mobile tiny home.
+On the road, it measures just 2.00 metres x 4.50 metres, but once at its destination, the floor space is increased by 300% in a matter of seconds.

 The maximum allowable width and length of a ‘towable’ van in Australia is 2.5 metres by 12.5 metres.
 That’s a significant 31 m2 (337 sq. ft.).
 Now treble that with the ‘De Markies’ design and you have a real home – without a single building or planning permit.

-Click on any image to start lightbox display.
+Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer 😎